 We took a fear-inducing tight right turn, and gradually, unexpectedly, the scene began to change until our moped was the only thing winding along the narrow road.
-Rice patties replaced buildings, stretching out in endless lines of deep green.
+Rice paddies replaced buildings, stretching out in endless lines of deep green.
 Balinese men with sun-weathered skin worked under their round woven hats.
 Wild dogs played and roamed aimlessly along the horizon.

 I took a deep breath as we made our way through the foreign terrain, creating a single trail of motion in an otherwise still world.
 The air whipped through my clothes, and the scene played before me like a silent movie reel while my fear finally gave way to relief.
 Joy, even.